Support This Site

-I think, in the years to come as world problems pass through the hands of the custodians in power who enter and exit, the issues that originally created the movie V FOR VENDETTA, archived in histories' dust, will not stick.
+I think, in the years to come as earth's problems pass through the hands of the custodians in power who enter and exit the world stage, the issues that originally created the movie V FOR VENDETTA, archived in history's dust, will not stick.
 As such, the movie will attain a higher standing as a film for the ages.

 It's that good.